remix-run/react-router/docs/route/should-revalidate.md

 </details>

-This function allows you opt-out of revalidation for a route's loader as an optimization.
+This function allows you opt-out of revalidation for a route's [loader][loader] as an optimization.

 <docs-warning>This feature only works if using a data router, see [Picking a Router][pickingarouter]</docs-warning>